growilabs/growi-docs/docs/en/guide/tutorial/delete_page.md

 ![delete5](./images/delete5.png)

-The page will be moved under the "/trash", keeping the original page hierarchy.
+And you will see the page that is in "/trash" show in the image below.

 ![delete6](./images/delete6.png)

-If you select the deleted page, in this page, you will see "Put Back" button & "Delete Completely" button.
+Clicking on a deleted page in the list will open the deleted page with a "Put Back" button & "Delete Completely" button.

 ![delete3](./images/delete3.png)